klippa-app/nativescript-http/README.md

 [![Build Status](https://travis-ci.org/klippa-app/nativescript-http.svg?branch=master)](https://travis-ci.org/klippa-app/nativescript-http)

-A drop-in replacement for the core HTTP with important improvements like proper connection pooling and form data support.
+**A drop-in replacement for the core HTTP with important improvements like proper connection pooling and form data support.**

+## Features
+* Modern TLS & SSL security features
+* Shared connection pooling reduces request latency
+* Silently recovers from common connection problems
+* Everything runs on a native background thread
+* Transparent GZIP
+* HTTP/2 support
+* Multipart form data support
+* Ability to use without any code change
+* Ability to make all http requests go through this plugin

 ## Warning
 The iOS implementation has not been created yet.
 The Android implementation is finished.